 It’s a ten-minute walk into town and a high street filled with independent shops, pubs and cafes.
 Visit the fascinating Victorian museum, Judge’s Lodgings, or The Spaceguard Centre & Observatory, entirely run by volunteers, in nearby Knighton.
 For food The Harp in Old Radnor (six miles) is open most days and does a good Sunday roast.

-Hire bikes from the owners and head off into the Welsh countryside.
-Walkers can join the Offa’s Dyke Path from the barn; follow the route from Presteigne to Knighton, a leisurely walk of about seven miles, with glorious views and sections of the earthworks visible at points.
+Head off into the Welsh countryside where walkers can join the Offa’s Dyke Path from the barn; follow the route from Presteigne to Knighton, a leisurely walk of about seven miles, with glorious views and sections of the earthworks visible at points.
 You can walk or bus back.